 Make your own hippo softie!
 A simple sewing project for kids using scrap felt and a needle and thread!
 Such a sweet and simple way to make your own stuffed animal!
-This post contains affiliate links.
+This is part 1 of a 6-part sewing series for kids.
+Today we’re making a hippo.
+In part 2 we’ll make a Corgi puppy so be sure to come back to make one with us!

 Watch our step by step video!